cocos-creator/docs-3d-deprecated/en/asset/index.md

 - **Assets Workflow** - the general Assets workflow including importing assets, synchronizing assets, locating assets, etc. can be found in the [Assets Workflow](asset-workflow.md) documentation.
 - **Getting and Loading assets** - detailed instructions for getting and loading assets can be found in the [Getting and Loading assets](load-assets.md) documentation.
-- **Sub-package loading of assets** - for game sub-packaging of small game platforms, __Cocos Creator 3D__ provides developers with sub-package loading functions.
+- **Sub-package loading of assets** - for game sub-packaging of small game platforms, __Cocos Creator__ provides developers with sub-package loading functions.
 For detailed instructions, please read the [Subpackage Loading](subpackage.md) documentation.

 ## Common Assets type workflow

-Next we will introduce the main **Asset** types and related workflows in __Cocos Creator 3D__:
+Next we will introduce the main **Asset** types and related workflows in __Cocos Creator__:

 - [Scene assets](scene.md)
 - [Image Assets](image.md)